fkorsa/PracticalGuideToSoftwareDevelopment/README.md

 Now for the goods news!
 Somebody super generous wrote a book about these missing skills, and made it available for free online.
 Enjoy!

 &ast; There ARE jobs out there where writing beautiful algorithms is the very purpose of the job.
 But they have the word "research" in the job description, not software development.

+# Disclaimer
+* This book contains opinions about software development that are based on my personal experience.
+You may disagree with them now or in the future; I share them because I think you will get something positive out of it.
+* I am not a web developer.
+It follows that most of my advice and explanations are not relevant for people in that field.
+If you are a web developer and you still want to read this book, keep that in mind.
+* This book is still being written.
+There are missing pieces and *badly* **formatted** *__text__*.